security-softwares/blackhat-python/README.md

-# anon-terminal_chat
+# black hat python
 Anonymous peer to peer  terminal chat

 ## Advantages -
-- >ANON chat system environment
+- >high class encryptions
+- >encoders and encryptors
+- >latest and allow updates
 - >Easy to use
-- >provide peer to peer no other can intercept
-- >terminal chat
 ---

-### hint
--  use screen keyboard to prevent keylogging

 Here -: